 When you think about spring, what comes to mind?
 Gardens, worms, rain showers, bunnies, and flowers?
 Check.

-4. Sentence structure
+- Sentence structure

-5. Increasing sentence length
+- Increasing sentence length

-7. Auditory memory
+- Auditory memory

-10. Positional words/ prepositions
+- Positional words/ prepositions

 Tips for using songs and fingerplays for language development

-Why not open a big umbrella and let the children come “under”?
-Bring a spray bottle, put it on mist, and make it rain.
-The kids will love it!Then try “under” a few more things…the table, maybe your desk or a cardboard box.
+Why not open a large umbrella and have your children come “under”?
+Bring a spray bottle filled with water, put it on mist, and make it rain.
+Your kids will love it!Then, try “under” a few more things…the table, maybe your desk or a cardboard box.